csu-anzai/core/module_system/docs/reference_sql.md

 * Oracle: The table name length must not exceed 30 characters.
 Keep in mind that `_dbprefix_` adds also some characters to the table name so it is recommended that the actual table name should not exceed 20 characters.
+* Oracle: When you an error 'ORA-00932: inconsistent datatypes: expected - got CLOB':
+It is not possible to filter for CLOB columns or use them in an ORDER BY
 * Mssql: When using aggregate functions you must specify an alias otherwise the result of the function is placed in the result array as empty key
 * Mssql: If you use a sub-query like `SELECT COUNT(*) AS num FROM (...) result_count`